LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Experimental Setup

 \subsection{Tested Neural Networks}

-Three different types of neural networks (i.e., a Multi-layer Perceptron (MLP) with one hidden layer, a widely used deep convolutional Pre-activation Residual Network (ResNet-PreAct)~\cite{he2016identity}, and a Long-Sort Term Memory (LSTM)) were tested to show the performance of activation functions.
+We use three models, including a Multi-layer Perceptron (MLP), a widely used Pre-activated Residual Network (ResNet-PreAct)~\cite{he2016identity}), and a Long-Sort Term Memory (LSTM) to show the performance of activation functions.
 These architectures are explained in this section.
 The \textbf{Multi-layer Perceptron (MLP)} with one hidden layer is used in this paper for the classification of data.
-The typical structure of MLP is illustrated in Fig. \ref{fig:mlp}.
 The internal architecture in MLP uses input, hidden and final $softmax$ layer with $6$, $5$, and $4$ nodes for the Car evaluation dataset.
 For Iris Flower dataset, the MLP uses $4$, $3$, and $3$ nodes in the input, hidden and final $softmax$ layer, respectively.
-The MNIST dataset images are stretched into one-dimensional vectors when used with MLP.
-Thus, for MNIST dataset, the MLP uses $784$, $512$, and $10$ nodes in the input, hidden and final $softmax$ layer, respectively.
-The \textbf{Residual Neural Network (ResNet)} is the state-of-the-art for the image classification task.
-In this the improved version of ResNet (i.e., ResNet with Pre Activation \cite{he2016identity}) is used for the image classification over MNIST, CIFAR-10, and CIFAR-100 datasets.
+The MNIST dataset samples are converted into 1-D vectors when used with MLP.
+Thus, for MNIST dataset, the MLP uses $784$ neurons in the input layer, $512$ neurons in the hidden layer, and $10$ neurons in the last layer.
+The \textbf{Residual Neural Network (ResNet)} is a very popular CNN model for the image classification task.
+We use the Pre-activated ResNet \cite{he2016identity} for image classification experiments in this paper.
 The ResNet-PreAct is used with 164-layer (i.e., very deep network) for CIFAR-10 and CIFAR-100 datasets, whereas it is used with 20-layer for MNIST dataset.
-The pre-activation residual block is illustrated in Fig. \ref{fig:preresidual}.
 The channel pixel mean subtraction is used for preprocessing over image datasets with this network as per the standard practice being followed by most image classification neural networks.
 In this paper, the \textbf{Long Short Term Memory (LSTM)} is used as the third type of neural network, which basically belongs to the Recurrent Neural Network (RNN) family.
 A single layered LSTM with $196$ cells is used for sentiment analysis over twitter140 dataset.
 The LSTM is fed with $300$ dimensional word vectors trained with FastText Embeddings.